-The Interconnected Party or third party security provider (as the case may be) will provide such evidence of the acceptable credit rating (as set out in section 10.2), as First Gas may from time to time reasonably require.
+First Gas may require the Interconnected Party or third party Credit Support provider, as the case may be, to provide evidence of the existence of an acceptable credit rating (as set out in section 10.2).

-The amount which may be payable to First Gas pursuant to any security provided under section 10.1 shall be First Gas’ reasonable estimate of 3 Months of the Charges (plus GST).
-Either Party may review such amount from time to time (though not more frequently than quarterly) and require it to be adjusted up or down.
+The amount secured by any Credit Support will be First Gas’ reasonable estimate of 3 Months of the Charges (plus GST), provided that either Party may review that amount (though not more frequently than quarterly) and require it to be adjusted up or down.

-Where it has complied with the requirements of this section 10, the Interconnected Party shall as soon as reasonably practicable notify First Gas should any of the following occur:
+The Interconnected Party shall as soon as reasonably practicable notify First Gas if:

-the Interconnected Party ceases to comply with the requirements of section 10.1;
+the Interconnected Party ceases to comply with section 10.1;

-the Interconnected Party believes that its financial position is likely to be materially adversely impaired such that its ability to pay the Charges will be consequently affected; or
+the Interconnected Party believes that its financial position is likely to be materially adversely impaired such that its ability to pay the Charges will be consequently affected;

-a third party security provider (upon which its current satisfaction of the prudential requirements in this section 10 is dependent) ceases to hold an acceptable credit rating in terms of section 10.1.
+a third party security provider (upon which its current satisfaction of the prudential requirements in this section 10 is dependent) ceases to hold an acceptable credit rating in terms of section 10.1; or

+either it, or the third party Credit Support provider is placed on negative credit watch.

-If the Interconnected Party fails to pay First Gas any amount set out in any invoice issued by First Gas pursuant to this Agreement on the due date for payment (otherwise than for manifest error or as a result of an invoice dispute or dispute) then on the expiry of 5 Days’ prior written notice from First Gas, without limiting any other right First Gas may have under this Agreement, First Gas may:
+If the Interconnected Party fails to pay First Gas any amount set out in any invoice issued by First Gas pursuant to this Agreement on the due date for payment (otherwise than for manifest error or as a result of an invoice dispute or dispute) then on the expiry of 5 Days’ prior written notice from First Gas, without limiting any other right it may have under this Agreement, First Gas may:

-make a claim under any Credit Support to the extent payment is due and the Interconnected Party shall procure such payment;
+make a claim under any Credit Support to the extent payment is due and the Interconnected Party shall procure that payment;

-require Credit Support from the Interconnected Party, if Credit Support has not already been provided by the Interconnected Party;
+require Credit Support, if Credit Support has not already been provided;

-require a change to the type of Credit Support provided for the Interconnected Party;
+require a change to the type of Credit Support provided; and/or

-require an increase to the level of Credit Support held for the Interconnected Party.
+require an increase in the level of Credit Support.

-Where any claim is made under any Credit Support instrument, the Interconnected Party must procure replacement Credit Support within 20 Business Days so that the Credit Support requirements set out in section 10.1 continue to be met.
+Where First Gas makes a claim against any Credit Support, the Interconnected Party must procure replacement Credit Support within 10 Business Days so that the Credit Support requirements set out in section 10.1 continue to be met.

 Where an Interconnected Party is required to provide new or additional Credit Support, it must do so within 20 Business Days of First Gas’ written request.

-If this Agreement is terminated, First Gas will release any associated security to the extent that the Interconnected Party has paid all outstanding amounts under this Agreement.
+If this Agreement is terminated, First Gas will release any associated security when and to the extent that the Interconnected Party has paid all outstanding amounts under this Agreement.

-If required by First Gas in writing, the Interconnected Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the Interconnected Party may be legally liable under or in relation to this Agreement, up to the Capped Amounts, except to the extent that such insurance is not permitted by law.

 fees and charges

-The Interconnected Party may request an Additional Receipt Point at any time during the term of this Agreement.
-The Parties shall enter into an Amending Agreement in respect of that Additional Receipt Point before commencing any work in relation to it.
+Fees Payable

+Where, in respect of a Receipt Point in operation on the Commencement Date, an Interconnection Fee:

+has not previously been payable, First Gas will not charge any such fee during the term of this Agreement, except to the extent that Receipt Point becomes an Additional Receipt Point; or

+is payable, that fee, together with the procedure for adjusting or redetermining it, will be as recorded in Schedule One.

-First Gas, in its sole discretion, shall determine how it shall recover its design, construction, operation and maintenance costs relating to any Additional Receipt Point, which may include an Interconnection Fee (and Termination Fee) determined in accordance with this section 11.
-If relevant, First Gas shall determine any Odorisation Fee (and additional termination fee) in the same manner.
+In respect of any Additional Receipt Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain any required modifications or additions to its Pipeline and any First Gas Equipment, which may include recovery via an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party, determined in accordance with this section 11.